Get notified whenever a new article is out — deep dives and reviews on recycling, regulation, technology, and more. All around sustainable rubber.

 Climate change is reshaping every industry — and rubber is no exception.
 Tires, seals, hoses, conveyor belts, medical gloves: elastomers are embedded in virtually every supply chain on earth.
 Yet the vast majority end up incinerated or landfilled.
 The window to change that is narrowing.

-The Sustainable Rubber Handbook exists to close that gap.
-As a PhD researcher in sustainable elastomers, I want to make the science accessible — so that anyone who cares about the topic can stay informed and contribute to making rubber more sustainable.
+The Sustainable Rubber Handbook exists to solve that problem.
+As a PhD researcher in sustainable elastomers, I want to make the science accessible — translating findings from across research, policy, and industry into clear, honest overviews, so that anyone who cares about the topic can stay informed and contribute to making rubber more sustainable.

 No prior expertise needed — just curiosity.